 6.Promote a positive image of the organization and build a recognizable brand through positive experiences.

 7.Explain how they and their job fit into the operation's overall objectives.

 8.Reward for good performance -- remember verbal recognition goes a long way!

 For retention to be effective, make sure these nine strategies happen quickly upon hiring, are repeated frequently, and remain a part of your managers' daily activities!

-Editor’s Note: Erika Osmundson is director of marketing communications for AgCareers.com For more information on hiring and retaining employees, email firstname.lastname@example.org.
-The 2016 Ag & Food HR Roundtable, examined recruitment and retention specifically within agriculture and the food industry.
+Editor's Note: Erika Osmundson is director of marketing communications for AgCareers.com For more information on hiring and retaining employees, email email@example.com.
+The upcoming 2016 Ag & Food HR Roundtable, to be held August 2-4 in Johnston, Iowa, will examine recruitment and retention specifically within agriculture and the food industry.